top of page

 About

-I am an economist in the Research Centre at the Deutsche Bundesbank.
+I am a Senior Economist in the Research Centre at the Deutsche Bundesbank.
 I obtained my PhD in Applied Mathematics from the University of London and my BA in Mathematics from Johns Hopkins University.

 Research interests: